Musa Kallon

-Musa Kallon (born 8 April 1970, in Kenema, Sierra Leone) is a retired footballer and current coach in Sierra Leone.
+Musa Kallon (born 8 April 1970) is a Sierra Leonean football coach and former player.
 He is the older brother of Sierra Leonean international footballers Mohamed Kallon, and Kemokai Kallon.

 Playing career

 Club

-As a footballer, Kallon played as a midfielder for Vanspor (1994–1995) in Turkey, Sportul Studenţesc București (1995–1996) in Romania, and PSM Makassar, Persikota Tangerang and Persebaya Surabaya (1996–1999) in Indonesia.
+Kallon was born in Kenema, Sierra Leone.
+He played as a midfielder for Vanspor (1994–1995) in Turkey, Sportul Studențesc București (1995–1996) in Romania, and PSM Makassar, Persikota Tangerang and Persebaya Surabaya (1996–1999) in Indonesia.

 International

-Kallon was capped several times for Sierra Leone between 1990 and 1998, and scored two goals in a 5–1 win against Niger in order to qualify Sierra Leone qualify for the 1996 African Cup of Nations in South Africa.
+Kallon was capped several times for Sierra Leone between 1990 and 1998, and scored two goals in a 5–1 win against Niger to help Sierra Leone qualify for the 1996 African Cup of Nations in South Africa.

 Coaching career

-After retiring as a player, Kallon also coached the Sierra Leone U-17 side in the 2003 FIFA U-17 World Championship in Finland after managing a second place finish in the 2003 African U-17 Championship.
+After retiring as a player, Kallon also coached the Sierra Leone U-17 side in the 2003 FIFA U-17 World Championship in Finland after managing a second-place finish in the 2003 African U-17 Championship.

 In 2007 he coached Central Parade.

 Kallon coached Kallon F.C. to a runners up position in the 2004–05 League Championship.
 He fell out with his players, management and his younger brother, however, who later sacked him.
 In 2005, Kallon was banned for a year after forcefully stopping a league match between Kallon FC and Diamond Stars by letting his daughter sit down in the centre of the field, after the players refused to play under him.

 On 9 February 2016, Kallon was sacked by Old Edwardians.